-Management, as the entity responsible for the design and operation of effective internal control, assesses internal control over financial reporting.
-In evaluating internal controls, management should first assess internal controls that have a material impact on overall consolidated financial reporting and, based on the results, assess the internal control incorporated into business processes ("process-level controls" hereinafter).
+The management, as the entity responsible for the design and operation of effective internal control, assesses internal control over financial reporting.
+In evaluating internal controls, the management should first assess internal controls that have a material impact on overall consolidated financial reporting and, based on the results, assess the internal control incorporated into business processes ("process-level controls" hereinafter).

-Management's assessment of internal controls should be conducted as of the end of the fiscal year.
+The management's assessment of internal controls should be conducted as of the end of the fiscal year.